canonical/mir/doc/sphinx/tutorial/getting-started-with-mir.md

 ### Launching from a login screen

-Open the window manager list, start **Mir Shell**, log in and `miral-shell` will be running fullscreen.
+Open the window manager list, choose **Mir Shell**, log in, and `miral-shell` will be running fullscreen.

 ## Using on-screen keyboards
 Mir-based compositors support on-screen keyboards.